samplawski/todo-list-react/README.md

 If you wish to contact me, you can email me at tsamplawski@gmail.com.

-## How to Ggt started with Create React App
+## How to get started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).